thap2331/jobs_tracker/README.md

 - ~~add render in config~~
 - ~~allow ability to recrawl without restarting~~
 - ~~title with dash~~
-- add a db for supported websites
+- ~~add a db for supported websites - not sure what I was thinking~~
+- ~~Allow email if not notified yet~~
+- keep things in docker
+- have a test env including dummy data for all tables
+- allow crawl for all by catching exception and logging them
+- Front end
 - think about pagination - pagination in url param + pagination in
 - Add cron job
-- Allow email if not notified yet
-- Front end
 - see if title is in the headings
-- allow crawl for all by catching exception and logging them
 - allow ability to load jobs from past and skip seen jobs
 - for add job listing, allow capability to add job posting or view job listing to be added, check for duplicates
 - Optimize the crawlers